mobiletest2016/machine-learning-articles/articles/relu-sigmoid-and-tanh-todays-most-used-activation-functions.md

 Neural networks however comprise many layers of neurons.
 We would essentially have to repeat this process over and over again for every layer with respect to the downstream ones, and subsequently chain them.
 That's what backpropagation is.
 Subsequently, we can optimize our models with gradient descent or a similar optimizer.

-When neuron outputs are very small (i.e. \[latex\] -1 < output < 1\[/latex\]), the chains produced during optimization will get smaller and smaller towards the upstream layers.
+When neuron outputs are very small (i.e. $-1 < output < 1$), the chains produced during optimization will get smaller and smaller towards the upstream layers.
 This will cause them to learn very slowly, and make it questionable whether they will converge to their optimum at all: enter the _vanishing gradients problem_.

 A more detailed review on this problem can be found [here](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/random-initialization-vanishing-and-exploding-gradients.md).